Columbia, South Carolina: 21st century and recent history

 In March 2019, the murder of Samantha Josephson gained national attention.
 In Five Points, a neighborhood in Columbia known for its late-night bars, Samantha Josephson mistakenly entered into a car she believed was her Uber.
 The driver, Nathaniel Rowland, killed Josephson, sparking laws around the United States to further regulate rideshare companies.
 In South Carolina, the Samantha L. Josephson Ridesharing Act requires rideshare drivers to display identifying lights and prohibits the misrepresentation of non-rideshare drivers as such.
 Similar laws passed in New Jersey, North Carolina, and New York State.
 Rowland was caught, convicted, and sentenced to two life sentences without the possibility of parole.
 On December 28, 2022, federal legislation authorizing a study of ride-sharing safety practices, with passage by the US House and Senate, was sent to President Biden's desk.

 In May 2019, 10,000 people marched at the Statehouse in the "All Out Rally" to protest issues surrounding education, including low teacher pay, high student-to-teacher ratios, and the general underfunding of education.
 The protest was led by SC for Ed, a left-learning state advocacy group for teachers.

 Following the murder of George Floyd in May 2020, protests and riots spread to South Carolina and Columbia, which included the burning of several police cars and the breaking of business windows.

-In 2021, Republican Daniel Rickenmann was elected mayor of Columbia, defeating Tameika Devine.
+In 2021, Republican Daniel Rickenmann was elected mayor of Columbia, defeating Democrat Tameika Isaac Devine.
 He succeeded Stephen K. Benjamin, who did not seek reelection, in January 2022.

-On April 16, 2022, a mass shooting at the Columbiana Centre in the Lexington County portion of the city resulted in the injuries of 14 people.
+On April 16, 2022, a mass shooting at the Columbiana Centre mall resulted in the injuries of 14 people.
 10 were struck by gunfire while four sustained stampede-related injuries.
 Three men were arrested; Columbia police declared that the shooting was the result of an argument, not a random attack or terrorism.